Kalebu/pyswahili/README.md

 A programming language to built on top of Python to easily allow swahili speakers to get started with programming without ever knowing english

-**pyswahili** is not a completely independent language but more of a swahili version of **python language**, syntax and language grammer is equivalent to python one with only change of **keywords** from english to swahili.
+**pyswahili** is not a completely independent language but more of a swahili version of **python language**, syntax and language grammar is equivalent to python one with only change of **keywords** from english to swahili.

 ## pyswahili Transpiler
-Transpiler(Pyswahili) is for converting the the swahili version of python to english version so as it can be intepreted by the python Intepreter
+Transpiler(Pyswahili) is for converting the the swahili version of python to english version so that it can be intepreted by the python Intepreter

 ## extension ?